Docs

 In the latest template update where I updated and redesigned all templates in Fluid Engine, I also changed all template CSS to be remotely applied.
 This allows me to quickly make any changes to the core template's code in case Squarespace makes any updates that negatively affect your site.
 This means that your Custom CSS window will be mostly empty, except for some variables that allow you to control parts of the code without writing any of it.

-The main drawback is that your template site's CSS will no longer be automatically updated when I make global changes to the design's code.
-What you may consider doing instead is simply pretending that the CSS I've added doesn't exist at all!
+What you may consider doing instead of self-hosting is simply pretending that the CSS I've added doesn't exist at all!
 You'd treat all code changes as if you're modifying the default site code—so instead of changing CSS that's already in the window, you'd add new code, but that's more specific to override what's in the imported code.
-The main thing to remember is to make it more specific, and the best way is to add "body" before any declarations.

 In the latest template update where I updated and redesigned all templates in Fluid Engine, I also changed all template CSS to be remotely applied.
 This allows me to quickly make any changes to the core template's code in case Squarespace makes any updates that negatively affect your site.
 This means that your Custom CSS window will be mostly empty, except for some variables that allow you to control parts of the code without writing any of it.

-The main drawback is that your template site's CSS will no longer be automatically updated when I make global changes to the design's code.
-What you may consider doing instead is simply pretending that the CSS I've added doesn't exist at all!
+What you may consider doing instead of self-hosting is simply pretending that the CSS I've added doesn't exist at all!
 You'd treat all code changes as if you're modifying the default site code—so instead of changing CSS that's already in the window, you'd add new code, but that's more specific to override what's in the imported code.
-The main thing to remember is to make it more specific, and the best way is to add "body" before any declarations.

 In the latest template update where I updated and redesigned all templates in Fluid Engine, I also changed all template CSS to be remotely applied.
 This allows me to quickly make any changes to the core template's code in case Squarespace makes any updates that negatively affect your site.
 This means that your Custom CSS window will be mostly empty, except for some variables that allow you to control parts of the code without writing any of it.

-The main drawback is that your template site's CSS will no longer be automatically updated when I make global changes to the design's code.
-What you may consider doing instead is simply pretending that the CSS I've added doesn't exist at all!
+What you may consider doing instead of self-hosting is simply pretending that the CSS I've added doesn't exist at all!
 You'd treat all code changes as if you're modifying the default site code—so instead of changing CSS that's already in the window, you'd add new code, but that's more specific to override what's in the imported code.
-The main thing to remember is to make it more specific, and the best way is to add "body" before any declarations.

 Still have a question?